RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Learning the Scheduling Policy Using RELDEC

 {\linespread{0.85}\selectfont

 }

-Once the optimized scheduling policy, $\hat{\pi}(s_{a_i}^{(I)})$, is learned using Algorithm \ref{alg:Qlrn}, it is incorporated in our reinforcement learning-based sequential BP decoding scheme shown in Algorithm \ref{alg:RL-SD} to determine the optimized cluster scheduling order.
-The algorithm inputs are the soft channel information vector $\mathbf{L}=[L_0,\ldots,L_{n-1}]$ comprised of LLRs and a parity-check matrix $\mathbf{H}$ of the LDPC code, {and $\mathbf{\hat{L}}_{I}=[\hat{L}_I^{(0)},\ldots,\hat{L}_I^{(n-1)}]$ is initialized using $\mathbf{L}$}.
-The output is the reconstructed signal $\hat{\mathbf{x}}$ obtained after executing at most $I_{\max}$ decoding iterations, or until the stopping condition shown in Step 32 is reached.
+{Once learning ends, we utilize Algorithm \ref{alg:RL-SD} for inference.
+The algorithm inputs are the soft channel information vector $\mathbf{L}$, that corresponds to one of the SNRs in $\mathcal{S}$, and a parity-check matrix $\mathbf{H}$ of the LDPC code, and $\mathbf{\hat{L}}_{I}=[\hat{L}_I^{(0)},\ldots,\hat{L}_I^{(n-1)}]$ is initialized using $\mathbf{L}$.} The optimized scheduling policy, $\hat{\pi}(s_{a_i}^{(I)})$, is selected in Step 9 of Algorithm~\ref{alg:RL-SD} according to (\ref{eq:pi_i2}); \emph{i.e.,} an optimized cluster index is selected for the subsequent BP iteration in Steps 10-32.
+As outlined above, this cluster index depends both on the graph structure and on the received channel values in the previous BP iterations.
+The output is the reconstructed signal $\hat{\mathbf{x}}$ obtained after executing at most $I_{\max}$ decoding iterations, or until the stopping condition shown in Step 33 is reached.
 Once decoding ends, we obtain the fully reconstructed signal estimate $\hat{\mathbf{{x}}}=[\hat{x}_0,\ldots,\hat{x}_{n-1}]$.
-Note that the optimized scheduling policy in Step 9, obtained according to (\ref{eq:pi_i2}) in case of RELDEC, depends both on the graph structure and on the received channel values.
-In the next section, we discuss meta learning variants of RELDEC for obtaining this optimized scheduling policy.